 That being said, although kapuras are normal fare here, I did have the opportunity to eat bull’s balls at Carnivore restaurant in Nairobi Kenya but didn’t have the courage.

-Anyway, back to our ball curry recipe, why not make it at home and let us know what you think?
+Anyway, back to our ethnic East Indian meatball curry recipe, why not make it at home and let us know what you think?

-What Ingredients Do You Need To Make Ball Curry?
+What Ingredients Do You Need To Make East Indian Ball Curry?

 For the ground masala which we just refer to as masala, you need the following spices and ingredients; red chilies, coriander seeds, turmeric powder, cinnamon sticks, garlic flakes, khus-khus, jeera, peppercorns, cardamons, cloves, teel or sesame seeds, and copra which is sundried coconut.